v1-77a1n/the-deep/README.md

 1. Added an image directory to hold images used in The Deep.
 2. Added HTML file that contains the story.
     - Created a rudimentary UI and starting passages.
+    - Added JavaScript to hide the built-in UI bar
+    - Formatted UI with CSS